MicrochipTech/RN487x-BM7x-Firmware-Upgrade-using-Host-MCU/README.md

         - Copy the all the hex values and paste in a text file.
         - Replace the existing text file in the project with this new text file.

-# Guidelines to the end users

--	The user needs to consider taking adequate backup of the existing firmware running on the controller.
-The demo application erases the current firmware and update it with the newly flashed firmware.
--	Flashing the demo application to the host MCU will remove the existing application that resides in the MCU.
-The DFU Demo application showcases a proof-of-concept example that update the firmware on the BLE module.
-User needs to modify according to their requirement.

-- The application flow is designed in such a way that it writes the firmware content into the flash memory and read back the content to make sure the writing action is executed successfully.
-The CRC check is not implemented either at the host MCU side nor at the BLE controller part to check whether the firmware is corrupted.

-- Updating the existing firmware resides at the BLE controller will erase the configuration content (Pairing info, BLE name etc) just like the norm firmware update.
-The user needs to do the re-configuration again after the firmware update.

-- The user needs to take care of the integrity and responsibility to ensure security concerns.